 Kevin Hogan – Kevin is an Applied Psychologist with a BSc and PhD in psychology.
 He is a published researcher with significant project management experience.
 His interests include Organisational Development, HCI and Health Services research.
 He also has contributed to many data science projects and has a background in statistics and experimental design and a knowledge of the Google Big Query toolset.

 Stephanie Moran – is a cross-disciplinary researcher with a background in contemporary art and libraries.
 She has a Postgraduate Diploma in Art from Cyprus College of Art (Cyprus), and an MFA in Fine Art from Goldsmiths College (London).
 Her AHRC-funded PhD with Transtechnology Research at Plymouth University uses gaming and AI as research methods to examine representations of nonhuman lifeworlds.
 Stephanie has over ten years’ experience of arts project management, art organisation leadership and librarianship in academic, specialist and public libraries.
 She most recently managed the library of Arts Council National Portfolio Organisation Iniva (Institute of International Arts), dedicated to challenging conventional notions of diversity and difference.
 She is Art Editor at peer-reviewed open access journal The Ecological Citizen and Art Advisor for GENIE: the Global Ecocentric Network for Implementing Ecodemocracy.
+Stephanie is currently serving on the Innovation Advisory Council of Wales.

 Casper Drake – has a BA in Political Science and a passion for technology, particularly its social implications.
 He writes software with Python, Lua and Go, and has experience of Linux systems administration and full stack development.